Diego Rivera 2386, Defensores de Baja California, 22660 Tijuana, B.C.

 There are different types of weight loss surgery, the most common are:

-•The gastric band.
-This procedure consists of a band being placed around the stomach, so the patient will eat lesser amounts of food.
+- Gastric band: This procedure consists of a band being placed around the stomach, so the patient will eat lesser amounts of food.

-•The gastric bypass.
-Consists of joining the top part of the stomach to the small intestine, giving a sense of being full sooner and preventing the body from absorbing many calories from food.
+- Gastric bypass: Consists of joining the top part of the stomach to the small intestine, giving a sense of being full sooner and preventing the body from absorbing many calories from food.

-•And the sleeve gastrectomy.
-In this surgery part of the stomach is removed, resulting in the patient being unable to eat as much as they could before and feeling full sooner.
+- Sleeve gastrectomy: In this surgery part of the stomach is removed, resulting in the patient being unable to eat as much as they could before and feeling full sooner.

 All these procedures can lead to significant weight loss within a few years, but as with any other bariatric surgery, each has advantages and disadvantages and it’s the patient’s responsibility to take care of themselves to assure better and longer results after the procedure.
 If you are considering weight loss surgery, the first step you need to take is to speak to a surgeon about the different types available, to help you decide which is your best option.